-It is always advisable to share disclosures with a colleague, usually the Mental Health and Emotional Wellbeing Leads (Mrs Sharon Reynolds and Mrs Sarah Downing).
+It is always advisable to share disclosures with a colleague, usually the Mental Health and Emotional Wellbeing Lead and DSLs.
 This helps to safeguard our own emotional wellbeing as we are no longer solely responsible for the pupil, it ensures continuity of care in our absence and it provides an extra source of ideas and support.
 We should explain this to the pupil and discuss with them who it would be most appropriate and helpful to share this information with.

 Parents should be informed if there are concerns about their mental health and wellbeing and pupils may choose to tell their parents themselves.
 If this is the case, the pupil should be given 24 hours to share this information before the school contacts parents.
-We should always give pupils the option of us informing parents for them or with them.
+The school will always give pupils the option either the school informing parents for them or with them.